Importance of international retail

 Chinese visitors 2000

-The Retail Export Scheme allows international visitors from outside the EU to claim back the VAT paid on certain goods brought from certain shops when they take those goods out of the UK.
+The VAT Retail Export Scheme, abolished by the Government on December 31st 2020, allowed international visitors from outside the EU to claim back the VAT paid on certain goods brought from certain shops when they take those goods out of the UK.

-With shopping being a key attraction for international tourists, this scheme encourages more tourism and more shopping in the UK.
+With shopping being a key attraction for international tourists, this scheme encouraged more tourism and more shopping in the UK.

 The amount of tax reclaimed shows the value of tax free sales.
-HMRC calculates that tax free sales amount to £2.5 billion annually.
+HMRC calculates that tax free sales amount to £3 billion in 2019.
 The true figure, based on retail sales data, is around £3.5 billion.
 The difference is accounted for by tax free sales where the reclaim has not been made.

 Visitor numbers and retail spending in the UK